 A personal injury settlement check represents the amount of money you receive to settle a disputed injury claim.
 Personal injury settlement checks include compensation for your economic and non-economic damages.

-A personal injury claim could arise from an injury caused by medical malpractice, defective products, automobile accidents, slip and fall accidents, or many other incidents involving negligence and intentional torts.
+A personal injury claim could arise from an injury caused by medical malpractice, defective products (product liability), car accidents, slip and fall accidents, or many other incidents involving negligence and intentional torts.

 If you have accepted a settlement offer for your personal injury case, you might wonder how long it will take to receive your check.
 It is a common question many of our Dallas accident victims ask.

 The answer to your question depends on the facts of your case, as explained below.

 How Long After Settlement Do I Get Paid in a Dallas Personal Injury Case?